LOADING ...

 So we Beirut Willa and I

-He headed East to and the rest of it
+He headed East to Baghdad and the of it

 I set out

-In no great at the ramshackle procession of home bound traffic
+In no great hope at the ramshackle of home bound traffic

 Success!